Hamilton Mourão: Senator from Rio Grande do Sul (2023-present)

-In the 2022 Brazilian general election, Mourão ran for Senate to representing the state of Rio Grande do Sul as a member of the Republicanos party.
+In the 2022 Brazilian general election, Mourão ran for Senate to represent the state of Rio Grande do Sul as a member of the Republicanos party.
 He assumed the office on 1 February 2023.

 Personal life

 Mourão became a widower in December 2016.
 He married Paula Mourão in October 2018.
 Paula is a first lieutenant of the Brazilian Army, where the couple met.
 They made their relationship public in 2017.
 The Mourãos own residences in Brasília and Rio de Janeiro.